Skip to main content

 These, in turn, stimulate the gonads (testes in men, ovaries in women) to produce testosterone and estrogen.
 Alcohol can disrupt this entire chain, interfering with GnRH, LH, and FSH release, directly impacting the gonads’ ability to synthesize hormones.

 For men, chronic alcohol consumption can directly damage the Leydig cells in the testes, which are responsible for testosterone production.
 This damage can lead to reduced testosterone levels, manifesting as decreased libido, erectile dysfunction, and loss of muscle mass.
 Furthermore, alcohol can increase the activity of the enzyme aromatase, which converts testosterone into estrogen.
-This shift can result in elevated in men, contributing to symptoms such as gynecomastia.
+This shift can result in elevated estrogen levels in men, contributing to symptoms such as gynecomastia.

 In women, alcohol can also significantly impact hormonal balance.
-Heavy alcohol use may lead to irregularities in and disruptions in menstrual cycles.
+Heavy alcohol use may lead to irregularities in reproductive hormones and disruptions in menstrual cycles.
 Studies indicate that alcohol consumption can increase estrogen levels in women, particularly in those who have not yet gone through menopause.
 This elevation can contribute to issues such as irregular periods and, in some cases, may even delay the onset of menopause.

 Reclaiming Hormonal Equilibrium